Nandu-000/predict_radiomics/README.md

 * Dimensionality reduction using t-SNE demonstrates partial clustering across calcium burden categories.
 * Radiomics features capture heterogeneity in calcium distribution patterns.
 Results Interpretation
+* The results presented are based on synthetic data and are intended to demonstrate pipeline functionality rather than clinical validity.

 Radiomic texture features such as GLCM contrast and correlation demonstrated measurable association with Agatston scores, indicating sensitivity to calcium distribution heterogeneity.
 Shape features exhibited weaker correlations, suggesting that spatial distribution and texture of calcifications provide more discriminative information than global morphology.